-- 1. Read my paragraph on poem #1 below.
-This will give you an idea of the types of things that I am looking for in your paragraphs. - 2.
-Choose poems from the website which you enjoy and which you feel comfortable talking about in class, you are by no means required to analyze a poem that you are uncomfortable with. - 3.
-Complete at least 5 journal entries, one per poem. - 4.
-In the title of your journal entry indicate which poem (the number) you are writing about, along with the title and poet.
-Example: #1 "Introduction to Poetry" Billy Collins - 5.
+- 1. Read my model colormarking and journal entry below.
+This will give you an idea of the types of things that I am looking for in your paragraph. - 2.
+Choose your poem from the website which you enjoy and which you feel comfortable talking about in class, you are by no means required to analyze a poem that you are uncomfortable with. - 3.
+Colormark the poem for literary devices (see below) - 4.
+Write a one paragraph journal entry after you've colormarked. - 5.
+In the title of your journal entry indicate which poem (the number) you are writing about, along with the title and - 6. poet.
+Example: #1 "Introduction to Poetry" Billy Collins - 7.
 Answer or respond to some of the questions provided above in paragraph form.